Medicare and skilled nursing facility coverage — the 100-day reality

 The 100-day limit is real and it's coming from the moment your parent enters.
 Planning for day 101 needs to start earlier than you'd think.

 Ask your parent's doctor or therapist early about the expected length of stay.
 If your parent had a stroke, ask specifically, "Based on what you're seeing, when do you expect active rehabilitation to end?
 Will my parent be discharged or transferred?"
 Get an honest timeline, not an optimistic one.
-If your parent is three weeks in and the therapist says, "I expect another three months of active rehabilitation," you need to hear that.

 If the expected length exceeds 100 days, start planning for payment immediately.
 Will your parent qualify for Medicaid on day 101?
 If yes, how do you apply?
-What are the asset limits and what do you need to spend down?
+What are the asset limits and what needs to be spent down?
 If no, will your parent pay privately?
 Can the family afford this?
 Is long-term care insurance going to kick in?
+An elder law attorney can explain the Medicaid rules specific to your state.

 The Clock Is Always Running